Multiple insurance providers offer these plans, but you must qualify for it.

-Despite past health issues, most people can qualify for a “first-day coverage” plan that doesn’t insure them only for accidental death.
+Most people can qualify for a “first-day coverage” plan that doesn’t insure them only for accidental death.

 To qualify for life or final expense insurance with no waiting period, you must apply with a company where you answer health questions and are subsequently approved.

-What Is A Partial Waiting Period?
+What Is A Partial Life Insurance Waiting Period?

 Commonly referred to as a “graded plan” by most companies, a partial waiting period means that only a portion of the death benefit will pay out during the first two years.